The Lingerie Collective SS13: previews and highlights!

 The tamer ‘sister’ to Damaris, Mimi Holliday’s latest collection features the usual selection of signature shapes (such as the bow-back thong, corset knicker, and lace shoulder bras) in a gorgeous palette of jewel tones, with new designs such as a multi-way lace body and padded shoulder bra.
 With 16 different stories, there’s sure to be something to suit everyone in this collection – and even though it’s not quite lingerie, I’m especially excited about the lace ears as seen in the lookbook shoots….
 Totally adorable and the perfect boudoir accessory!

 Else was launched in 2007 by designer Ela Onur with an ethos of uniting quality fabrics, perfect fit, and glamorous design.
 Each garment is handmade in their Istanbul atelier, using luxurious silks and Chantilly laces.
-The signature range is as elegant as ever, utilising unusual pleats and drapes to create truly flattering and glamorous lingerie.
+The signature range is as elegant as ever, utilising unusual pleats and drapes to create truly glamorous lingerie.
 I love the ‘Lace Tattoo’ body particularly – a wonderful play on revealing and concealing the body.

 This season, Fleur of England has once again managed to create some my favourite lace pieces.
 Their aesthetic has retained its usual elegance and sense of romance, with sumptuous silks being paired with exquisite French laces.
 My personal highlights of the collection are ‘Berry Kiss’ and ‘Pandora’ – I adore the pairing of the Leavers lace with nude tulle and the contrast of the silk in the latter!